WHAT THE FOG

 I enjoy the silent and spacious man-made array of lines.

 The beauty of everyday things.

-The awarded photo book "Playboy Behind The Scenes" gives a unique look into the mysterious world of Playboy Magazine through personal and intimate snapshots of tangible moments during Playmate and celebrity photo shoots.
-Over 150 pictures of unexpected, undirected and natural responses; humor, disillusionment, absurdism and vulnerability in an erotic setting.
+The awarded photo book "Playboy Behind The Scenes" gives a unique look into the mysterious world of Playboy Magazine through personal and intimate photos of tangible moments during Playmate and celebrity photo shoots.
+Over 150 photos of unexpected, undirected and natural responses; humor, disillusionment, absurdism and vulnerability in an erotic setting.